 For the second statement note that both the Poisson coordinates corresponding to the coordinate system of Theorem \ref{tmBaseCoord} and a tame local normal form are determined uniquely up to bi-Lipschitz equivalence given those coordinates and a Lagrangian section.

-Finally the claims about $\sigma$ and $\Ll$ are immediate in each of these coordinate systems, so the claim follows by the bi-Lipschitz equivalence of the coordinate systems on the overlaps. \end{proof} \begin{tm} Any metric as in Theorem \ref{tmCanonicalMetric} is uniformly isoperimetric in the sense of Definition \ref{dfGoBound}. \end{tm} \begin{proof} On the complement of $B_{\delta/2}(\crit(\Ll))$ the metric is locally uniformly equivalent to the Euclidean metric on $\R^n\times\mathbb{T}^n$.
+Finally the claims about $\sigma$ and $\Ll$ are immediate in each of these coordinate systems, so the claim follows by the bi-Lipschitz equivalence of the coordinate systems on the overlaps. \end{proof} \begin{df} An almost complex structure as in Theorem \ref{tmCanonicalMetric} is called $(\mathcal{L},\sigma)$-adapted. \end{df} \begin{tm} The metric associated with any $(\mathcal{L},\sigma)$-adapted almost complex structure is uniformly isoperimetric in the sense of Definition \ref{dfGoBound}. \end{tm} \begin{proof} On the complement of $B_{\delta/2}(\crit(\Ll))$ the metric is locally uniformly equivalent to the Euclidean metric on $\R^n\times\mathbb{T}^n$.
 On

 the metric is up to bi-Lipschitz equivalence translation invariant outside of a compact set.
 The claim follows by the remark after Definition \ref{dfGoBound}. \end{proof} The following Lemma will be used in Appendix \ref{AppA} in the course of the proof of Theorem \ref{tmExLGPot}. \begin{lm} There exists a Lipschitz function $\theta:M\to S^1$ with the following properties.